CPHMCollab/StravAwesome/README.md

 ##### Error 4xx
 Field|Description
 ---:|:---
-ActivityNotFound|The id of the activity was not found UnknownActivity|The activity was found but couldn't be parsed as a triathlon AuthError|An error occurred with authentication or permissions
+ActivityNotFound|The Strava activity with the same ID could not be found BadActivity|The activity was found but couldn't be parsed as a triathlon BadParameter|The provided parameter was not an integer or was poorly formatted AuthError|An error occurred with authentication or permissions TheWorstKindOfError|An unexpected error has occured